-An explanation of how effective the specific actions were in making progress toward the goal.
+An explanation of how effective or ineffective the specific actions were in making progress toward the goal during the three-year LCAP cycle.

-The actions for interventions were somewhat effective in meeting the metrics of this goal.
-Identified students did not meet the desired outcomes for of the metrics for the goal utilizing local assessment data but met outcomes for state assessment metrics.
+The actions for interventions were not effective in meeting the metrics of this goal.
+Identified students did not meet the desired outcomes for any of the metrics for the goal.